We use our proprietary methodology to produce these rankings. Learn more →

 • Irrational Games

-It has also been at the forefront of social and mobile gaming, and an increasing number of alumni are branching out into their own startup companies.
 The school also offers an outreach programs for high school students in the local Ithaca area.
 Although no formal graduate program currently exists, numerous professors and graduate students all benefit from and work within GDI.

 University of Wisconsin-Stout